mrlynn/ansible-demo/README.md

 This is a set of scripts written to conduct a fairly basic introduction to **ansible** and **ansible-playbook**.
 This was created for execution at the [NY MongoDB User Group](http://www.meetup.com/New-York-MongoDB-User-Group/).

+It should be noted that the original *Ansible* scripts and playbooks were authored by Torsten Spindler of MongoDB.

 ## Motivation

 This was created to simplify the process of walking through a basic demo of ansible.
 The goal of the ansible scripts we set up and execute herein is to integration with deployment of a MongoDB Ops Manager Cluster.